A popular supplement for anxiety, l-theanine from green tea is often promoted as a miracle solution for mood and sleep.

 How does l-theanine stack up against benzos?

 A clinical trial looked at the anxiety reduction from 200 mg of l-theanine vs. alprazolam (benzodiazepine) or a placebo.
-The study results showed that l-theanine helped with relaxation during non-stress conditions, but neither then alprazolam nor l-theanine had acute anxiety-reducing effects during anticipatory anxiety.[ref]
-To me, the difference between anticipatory stress and a suddenly anxious situation is similar to dreading a final exam for a week vs. having a pop-quiz.
+The study results showed that l-theanine helped with relaxation during non-stress conditions, but neither alprazolam nor l-theanine had acute anxiety-reducing effects during anticipatory anxiety.[ref]
+To me, the difference between anticipatory stress and a suddenly anxious situation is similar to dreading a final exam for a week vs. having a pop quiz.

 Studies on l-theanine for depression: